qiyanjun/2026sp-GenAI-Agents-Overview-Course/16spProjects.md

   - Course Project A: Build agents to benefit domains like healthcare, finance or .....
   - Course Project B: A deep dive project on a component of LLM agents or property of LLM agents ...

++ We will a sheet of project A ideas for your team to select by second week, Plese select your team session in the signup sheets !
++ We will a sheet of project B ideas for your team to select by fourth week, Plese select your team session in the signup sheets !

 ### Details on Course Project required artifacts: